Todd Muller: Leader of the Opposition

+Muller's first major speech was delivered at the Te Puna rugby club on 14 June 2020 and focused on the economy.
+Referring to the "decent society" policy under the Jim Bolger-led National Party of the 1990s, Muller stated that the New Zealand economy was not "truly internationally competitive or agile enough [or] as green as [it] should be."
+Muller's economic pitch was described by The Spinoff as "arguably pretty indistinguishable from the sitting government."
+Muller also distanced himself from some previous iterations of the National Party by describing the Treaty of Waitangi as the nation's "founding document."
+However, the speech drew attention for several new gaffes.
+An event organiser inadvertently hung the tino rangatiratanga flag upside down behind the podium and Muller accidentally referred to himself as having joined the Labour Party.

+On 7 and 8 July, Muller moved to sack Hamish Walker after the first-term MP admitted to leaking personal details of COVID-19 patients to the media.
+The weekend after, Muller refused to appear on Q+A to discuss the incident and directed his inner circle to focus on National's energy policy to be announced the next week.

-However, Muller resigned on 14 July 2020, stating, "I am not the best person to be Leader of the Opposition and Leader of the New Zealand National Party at this critical time for New Zealand" and that the role had had a negative impact on his mental health.
+That energy policy was never announced.
+To the surprise of most commentators, Muller resigned from the leadership before 8:00 a.m. on 14 July 2020, stating, "I am not the best person to be Leader of the Opposition and Leader of the New Zealand National Party at this critical time for New Zealand" and that the role had had a negative impact on his mental health.
 At just 53 days, Muller is the shortest-serving leader of any political party represented in Parliament in New Zealand's history.
 After being replaced as leader by Judith Collins, and taking sick leave for nearly four weeks, Muller stated in interviews, "I had anxiety.
 I had experienced that quite severely and I had panic attacks" that began on 27 May, five days after taking the leadership.
 He also ruled out another bid for the party leadership.